Lemuel-Noah-Fernandez/Tron_trolley_major_project/README.md

 ### HCS12 modules:

 #### Magnetometer
+The functionality of the module is to measure the magnetic field strength.
+The module returns a binary result if the magnetic field is above a certain threshold or not, to indicate if there is a magnet nearby.

-The functionality of the module is to indicate to the system which aisle the trolley is currently in.
+indicate to the system which aisle the trolley is currently in.
 The module reads raw data from the magentometer and detects a change in the x and y fields.
 If the change in x and y fields are big enough and surpass a given condition, the module recognises this as that a magnet is present and outputs a signal to the rest of the system.

 #### Accelerometer
 This module should read in the raw data from the accelerometers, and also take in the values from the magnetometer module.
 Some basic filtering should be completed to remove high frequency noise.
 The signals should be integrated once to determine velocity in x and y.
 The velocities are returned.
 These velocities should be reset every time the magnet reading is high to reduce integration drift.